Saprang Kalayanamitr: Trip to Europe

 On Tuesday 27 February 2007, Saprang led a 13-member delegation to Europe, on what was claimed to be a week-long trip to study safety and security measures at major European airports.
 Many delegates and accompanying members shared the same surname, and the trip, which cost 7.2 million baht was attacked for "squandering" state funds for personal pleasure, disbursing unrealistic expenses, and inflating costs.
-The travel agent along received a 500,000 baht commission fee for booking the trip.
+The travel agent alone received a 500,000 baht commission fee for booking the trip.
 Saprang denied any wrongdoing and claimed he was the victim of a smear campaign.
 He also noted that "If you knew my character, you would know that even if a relative joined the trip he should have realised that he should work hard."
 He also noted that instead of being a viewed as a defendant, he should be viewed as a hero for bringing down the Thaksin government.
-Saprang then summoned the leader of the AoT labor union in order to identify who leaked information about the trip to his accusers.
+Saprang then summoned the leader of the AoT labour union in order to identify who leaked information about the trip to his accusers.

 Financial performance

-The first quarter after Saprang was appointed chairman, AoT profits plunged 90 percent compared to the previous year, despite higher traffic volumes and increased passenger service charters and airline fees.
+In the first quarter after Saprang was appointed chairman, AoT profits plunged 90 percent compared to the previous year, despite higher traffic volumes and increased passenger service charters and airline fees.
 Operating expenses surged 137 percent, contributing to the AoT's worst quarterly earnings report since it was listed on the Stock Exchange of Thailand.

 The AoT board also granted 200 million baht to the Army, which had requested a financial donation.
 AoT also lent some of its explosives detectors to the Army for use in the South Thailand insurrection.

 Financial performance continued to spiral downwards in the 3rd quarter of 2007.
 Net profit for the period ending June fell by 84 percent from a year before, despite higher traffic and a 17.9 percent increase in revenue.
 The fall in profit was attributed to AoT's court case against King Power, the operator of duty-free shops within Suvarnabhumi Airport.
 King Power's concession was suspended while the case was in court, forcing AOT to stop reporting earnings from the concessionaire.